- University of Florida (B.A.)

-Robert A. Saunders is an Associate Professor in the Department of History, Economics, and Politics at Farmingdale State College - SUNY, where he teaches courses on world religions, international affairs, and global history.
+BiographyRobert A. Saunders is a Professor in the Department of History, Politics, and Geography at Farmingdale State College - SUNY, where he teaches courses on comparative religions, global politics, and world history.
+In addition to his role as an instructor, Dr. Saunders also serves as advisor to the minors in Politics and Middle Eastern and Islamic Studies (MEIS).
 He holds a Ph.D. in Global Affairs from Rutgers University and degrees in History from Stony Brook University (M.A.) and the University of Florida (B.A.).
 His geographic areas of focus include Russia and Central Asia, Europe, and the Muslim world.
-His research explores the impact of mass media on national identity, geopolitics, and international relations.
+His research explores the impact of popular culture and mass media on geopolitics, nationalism, and religious identity.

 Dr. Saunders' articles have appeared in Progress in Human Geography, Nations and Nationalism, Slavic Review, Nationalism and Ethnic Politics, Global Media and Communication, Identities, Russia in Global Affairs, and Geopolitics, as well as other journals.
 He is the curator of the "Popular Culture and IR" blog channel at E-International Relations.